-Benefits of a Depression Treatment Program for Addiction Recovery
+Benefits of a Depression Treatment for Addiction Recovery

 Depression isn’t a passing phase of feeling blue.
 It’s a recognized mental health condition that can affect all areas of your life, including your job and relationships.
 Depressed people lack motivation for many things such as getting up for work or being active.

 A depression treatment program, particularly when part of addiction treatment, helps people improve their mental health.
 While antidepressants may be part of a treatment plan, there are other ways to reduce depression symptoms.

-As a person feels stronger mentally, he’ll see that he doesn’t have to turn to substance abuse as a way to escape.
-When he feels stressed, he can exercise, meditate, write in a journal, listen to music or talk to a friend.
-He’ll learn helpful coping strategies that he can use for the rest of his life.
+As a person feels stronger mentally, they’ll see that they don’t have to turn to substance abuse as a way to escape.
+When individuals feel stressed, they can exercise, meditate, write in a journal, listen to music, or talk to a friend.
+Individuals will learn helpful coping strategies that can be used for the rest of their lives.
 These techniques help manage emotions when faced with triggers as well as tough times.

-In a depression treatment program, clients meet with therapists individually as well as in group and family sessions.
+In a depression treatment program, clients meet with therapists individually as well as in group and family therapy sessions.
 This is when deep-rooted issues often rise to the surface.
 Users realize what factors may have led them to make bad choices like substance abuse.
-They’ll also see that poor choices don’t make them bad people.
+They’ll also see those poor choices don’t make them bad people.
 They simply have to learn healthy ways to cope.

 Make a Positive Change for Your Future — Today

-All too often, people want to stop using.
+All too often, people want to stop using and regain control.
 But they don’t have the tools or information that helps them make better decisions.
 At Sunstone Recovery in Bend, Oregon, we provide a nurturing environment in our addiction treatment center.
 We believe that a collaborative approach is the best way to help our clients heal and move toward a brighter future.